-Evolving Bronx real estate scene brings cheers and concerns
+Evolving Bronx real estate scene brings cheers and concerns - amNewYork

 Somerset Partners and the Chetrit Group didn’t return messages for comment.

-Sapp pointed to rent stabilization and the relatively lower prices of older homes and apartments as guards against excessive changes to the market, while Lofton observed that the community has worked with the city to appropriately manage the 70,337 increase in residents that the U.S. Census measured between 2010 and 2015.
+Sapp pointed to rent stabilization and the relatively lower prices of older homes and apartments as guards against excessive changes to the market, while Lofton observed that the community has worked with the city to appropriately manage the increase of 70,337 residents that the U.S. Census measured between 2010 and 2015.

 The population of the borough went from 1,385,107 to 1,455,444 during that period.